joshbell578/Greenlandyard-Construction-Website/README.md

 # Greenlandyard-Construction-Website
-This for a a small company.
+This is for a small company.
 ## Discription
 The Greenlandyard Construction is a small Company that a real businesses that does landscaping that my Dad owns.
 Also you can apply for a job or contact him so he can do your lawn or the stuff on what the site says.